Let’s scrap the crash diet on the 1st Jan and focus on some travel resolutions to kick start the new decade!

 4. Travel to a completely new destination in your home country

 You don’t have to fly somewhere exotic to have a holiday.
 Save your airfare and find somewhere new to explore in your own country.
-Want to make it a cheap holiday?
+Check out these best city breaks with kids in the UK.
+Or want to make it a super cheap holiday?
 Pack the tent and go camping!

 5. All talking family members learn 5 foreign words for each country you travel

 Hello.
 Goodbye.
-Please.
 Thank you.
-Milk.
-These words go a long way and will guarantee a smile from any locals you encounter.
-Especially if it’s your toddler saying them.
+Yes.
+No. These words go a long way and will guarantee a smile from any locals you encounter.
+Especially if it’s your little ones saying them.

 6. Travel lighter

 It just makes travelling life easier; take only the bare essentials.
 Don’t bother packing any toys, you know they won’t play with them.
 Nappies can almost always be bought on arrival.
-This year we visited Iceland with just carry on only!
-Check out our Iceland packing list.
+This year we flew to Morocco for a 2.5 week road trip with just carry on only!

 7. Step outside your comfort zone